zhangzhibin/aippletree.com/README.md

 - `post.njk`: Layout for blog posts
 - `project.njk`: Layout for project pages
 - `page.njk`: Layout for standard pages

-## Deployment

-The site is configured for deployment on GitHub Pages.
-To deploy:

-1. Push your changes to the main branch
-2. GitHub Actions will automatically build and deploy the site

 ## Contributing